top of page

 Extra notes about my mother

 Her fundamental happiness and her joy in being alive always reminded me that happiness was possible, especially when I wasn’t feeling happy.
-Also, it was important that she never gave me the message, implicitly or explicitly, that her happiness depended or whether or not I was a “good boy.”
+Also, she needed to never give me the message, implicitly or explicitly, that her happiness depended on whether or not I was a “good boy.”

 Although my mother was slow to anger and generally gave others the benefit of the doubt, once someone stimulated her righteousness to a certain level, she was slow to forgive and forget.
 She also saw others very much in terms of good guys and bad guys.
 I remember her mentioning, in a condemning tone, a man in the community whom she knew got syphilis (probably because she was a nurse) with an attitude of disdain.